Few-Shot Character Understanding in Movies as an Assessment to Meta-Learning of Theory-of-Mind: Problem Definition

 \subsection{Background: Character Guessing Task}

-For each of our tasks, we use the character guessing format from~\cite{sang2022tvshowguess}.
+Each of our tasks has the character guessing format~\cite{sang2022tvshowguess}.
 The task adopts a multi-choice setting.
-The input is a scene with the main characters (maximum number of 5 for each movie) masked with their corresponding IDs.
-The ID corresponding to each character is randomly assigned in different scenes.
-The goal is to map each anonymous ID to its identity.
+The input is a scene with the main characters (at most 5 for each movie) masked with their corresponding IDs.
+The IDs are randomly assigned to characters in different scenes.
+The goal is to map each ID to its identity.
+Formally, we denote the $t$-th anonymous scene in a movie as $\mathcal{S}^{(t)}=\{s^{(t)}_1, s^{(t)}_2, ..., s^{(t)}_n\}$. $s^{(t)}_i$ is an utterance or background description, which depicts the verbal or behavioral actions of anonymous characters with ID $\text{P}_x$, $x \le 5$.
+A scene is associated to a candidate character set $\mathcal{C}= {c_1,...,c_k}$, $k \le 5$.
+The goal is thus to predict each $\text{P}_x$'s actual identity $c^{(t)}_j$ as: